yu-chen-Yang/GrandGallery/README.md

 <img width="1434" alt="Screen Shot 2021-04-28 at 8 38 13 PM" src="https://user-images.githubusercontent.com/43241952/116406893-bc575200-a863-11eb-9a00-c83c85aacb2d.png">

-The style is based on 500px and the video at the homepage is from Sony A1 promotion video.
+* The style is based on 500px.
+* The video at the homepage is from Sony A1 promotion video.
 You can download it and put it to src/assets/video.
 Here is the link: